-People with HIV infection are 18 (15-21) times more likely to develop an active form of tuberculosis-than people who are not infected with HIV.
+People with HIV infection are 18 (15-21) times more likely to develop an active form of tuberculosis -than people who are not infected with HIV.

 HIV infection and tuberculosis are a deadly combination and accelerate the development of each other.
 In 2019, approximately 208,000 people died from HIV-associated tuberculosis.
-In 2019, the proportion of registered TB patients who had a documented HIV test result was 69%, compared to 64% in 2018.
-In the who African region with the heaviest burden of HIV-associated tuberculosis, 86% of TB patients had a documented HIV test result.
-Overall, in 2019, 88% of TB patients who were diagnosed with HIV infection received ART.
+In 2019, the proportion of registered TB patients who had a documented HIV test result was 69%, compared to 64% in 2018 .
+HIV test result.
+Overall, in 2019, 88% of TB patients who were diagnosed with HIV infection received ART .

-Features of clinical manifestations of tuberculosis yin HIV-infected patients:
+Features of clinical manifestations of tuberculosis in HIV-infected patients:

 - 1. Extrapulmonary disease.
 Especially often there is a lesion of the lymph nodes.
 Often there is a generalized enlargement of the lymph nodes, which is not characteristic of other forms of tuberculosis. - 2.
 Often found miliary process.
 TB can be isolated by culturing blood (which is never the case with normal tuberculosis). - 3.
 The radiograph.
-With the pulmonary process, an increase in the shadow of mediastinal lymph nodes is often noted.
+With the pulmonary process, an increase in the shadow of the mediastinal lymph nodes is often noted.
 Often the process is localized in the lower lobe of the lung.
 The formation of cavities is less common, although reports from different locations indicate that their frequency varies.
 Pleural effusions are more common.
 The shadows in the lungs are very dynamic. - 4.
-Tuberculosis can develop in unusual places (туберкуломы brain tuberculomas, chest wall abscesses, or other places). - 5.
+Tuberculosis can develop in unusual places (brain tuberculomas, chest wall abscesses, or other places). - 5.
 Sputum bacterioscopic tests are negative, despite the presence of significant changes in the lungs on the x-ray (although some researchers in Africa believe that sputum bacterial excretion is detected by bacterioscopy as often as in patients not infected with HIV). - 6.
 Tuberculin skin test is often negative.